UrbanCompass/bazel/site/docs/skylark/concepts.md

 ## Macros and rules

 A [macro](macros.md) is a function that instantiates rules.
-The function is evaluated as soon as the BUILD file is read.
+The function is evaluated as soon as the UCBUILD file is read.
 Bazel has little information about macros: if your macro generates a `genrule`, Bazel will behave as if you wrote the `genrule`.
 As a result, `bazel query` will only list the generated genrule.